Logos

 What is considered an alteration of the university’s logos?

-Any graphic identifying the university, its units or any of its student groups that includes an arch of any kind or any part of the University of Georgia wordmark is considered an alteration and is prohibited.
+Any artwork identifying the university, its units, or any part of the University of Georgia wordmark other than our institutional logo system is considered an alteration and is prohibited.

 What is the purpose of the trademark symbols on university logos?